ga

 Is There a Black Card in Hurling?

-The rules in hurling and Gaelic football are always changing.
+GAA rules are always changing.
 They adjust some rules over time to enhance their effectiveness, while others are either adopted or disregarded.
 As fans of the sport, it’s confusing to have rules change without clear official communication.
 That is why we are here to set the record straight for black cards in hurling and other Gaelic sports.
-The black card GAA has already appeared in hurling this season.
+The black card GAA has already appeared this season, even some of the best hurlers in the country are being caught out.
 However, only time will tell how effective the card will remain.

 Black Card GAA and Soccer Blue Card